SoeRatch/React-From-Scratch/README.md

 Every time we change webpack config we need to restart webpack (or webpack dev server).
 Restart npm run dev and visit http://localhost:8080, it will just show a blank page.
 No signs of our JavaScript.
 To automatically inject <script> tags with our bundled application we’ll use html-webpack-plugin.

+STEP6: HTML Webpack Plugin -simplifies creation of HTML files to serve your webpack bundles.
+		->npm install --save-dev html-webpack-plugin
+		->activate it in webpack.config.js.
+			Require it and add it to the plugins section of the config ->restart dev task, we’ll be able to see Hello world! in the console.